-Many who go through life-threatening experiences have a different perspective on life, different perspective on self-worth, and their overall value to their family and society as a whole.
-I too shared those self-defining thoughts.
+Many who go through life-threatening experiences have a different perspective on life, a different perspective on self-worth and their overall value to their family and society as a whole.
+I, too, shared those self-defining thoughts.
 My recovery was a lengthy one, with many complications and setbacks.
 Over a five year period, I spent a lot of time at City of Hope with infections, pneumonia and many other complications.
 At one point a few years ago, I was put in a medically induced coma for some time, and had to learn how to walk and talk all over again.
 So to say my recovery was difficult would be an understatement.